MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-emulator.md

 # Hyper-V Instruction Emulator API Definitions and Support DLL for QEMU
+**Note: These APIs are not yet publically available and will be included in a future Windows release.
+Subject to change.**

 QEMU expects several higher-level abstractions at the interface between the accelerators and the device emulation that are not provided directly by the platform APIs.
 This functionality is provided by a separate DLL that builds these abstractions on top of the platform APIs.

 ## Instruction Emulation